xflowXen/Autonomous-Driving/Part 3 - Traffic Sign Classifier/writeup.md

 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+### Traffic Classifier Overview

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+The first step in building the classifier was reviewing the data to see what kind of traffic images there were.
+A quick review of the images themselves showed that there were a number of different signs taken under different lighting conditions, at different times of day and with varying degrees of clarity - either from a resolution or distance perspective.

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32x32
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

-#### 2. Include an exploratory visualization of the dataset.
+A full list of the classes is available [here](classes.txt)

+#### Data Overview

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...

-![alt text][image1]
+![Image Type Overview of the dataset][image1]

 ### Design and Test a Model Architecture